-Yotzer ohr u-voreh hoshekh, oseh shalom u-voreh et ha-rah, ani Yahweh oseh et kol eileh.
+Yotzer ohr u-voreh hoshekh, oseh shalom u-voreh et ha-rah, ani Yahuweh oseh et kol eileh.

 Without attempting to translate the putative object nouns (I’ll explain that in a bit), the way that passage is most often translated is:

-I form ohr and create hoshekh, I make shalom and create rah; I, Yahweh, do all these things.
+I form ohr and create hoshekh, I make shalom and create rah; I, Yahuweh, do all these things.

 For the first two clauses, that is the exact translation found in the Orthodox Jewish Bible.
 For the third clause, only a handful of translations include the actual name of God, the rest preferring to utilize some euphemism in its place.
 None of those euphemisms, however, are translations but substitutions, and this is about translation.
 That’s a subject for a whole other essay, so we’ll just leave the third clause there.

 I left those object nouns in the original language because their proper translation into English is a matter of dispute and the afore-mentioned source of discomfort that is the main focus of this essay.
 The subject at immediate hand is something I discovered researching this passage.